Generator Short Circuit Fault Current Calculator

 How do you calculate short-circuit current?
 Short-circuit current can be calculated using Ohm’s law: Current (I) = Voltage (V) / Impedance (Z).

-See also Anchor Chain Size Calculator
+See also Binomial Cumulative Probability Calculator

 What is maximum short-circuit current?
 The maximum short-circuit current is the highest current that can flow in a circuit during a fault condition.
 It depends on the system’s voltage and impedance.